|12 seeds 020010||£1.95 Buy 2+ at £1.75 each||In stock||

 Or buy this as part of our Really Good Cut Flower Seed Collection.

-Cerinthe major 'Purpurascens' (common name Honeywort) has silvery leaves with purple hanging bells, one of the best annual foliage plants.
+Cerinthe major 'Purpurascens' (Honeywort) has silvery leaves with purple hanging bells, one of the best annual foliage plants.
 I absolutely love this and it gently self-sows, so you never need buy it again.

 It's superb as a garden plant and cut flower and absolutely loved by butterflies and bees – hence its common name.

 If you sear the stems in boiling water for 30 seconds it will last longer as a cut flower.